rokobuljan/jsort/readme.md

 ___

-See the [JSort Homepage](https://rokobuljan.github.io/jsort/) for inspiration.
+See the [JSort Homepage](https://rokobuljan.github.io/jsort/) for examples and inspiration.

 ## Motivation